 INSTRUMENTALIST, VOCALIST & COMPOSER

-For years she has been giving lectures, organizing music workshops and promoting young musicians.
+For years she has been giving lectures, organising music workshops and promoting young musicians.
 In her musical journey she crosses many barriers and breaks common stereotypes.
-Yet she makes it with particular respect for the autonomy of each tradition from which she draws her
+Maria has particular respect for the autonomy of each tradition from which she draws her inspiration.

 Maria Pomianowska as well plays solo or accompanies different music groups folk, jazz, pop, and classical.
 She performs on the following instruments: